cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 2. Chain B executes `MsgChannelUpgradeInit` to upgrade channel version from `ics20-1` to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
 3. Relayer detects execution of `MsgChannelUpgradeInit` on chain A and submits `MsgChannelUpgradeTry` on chain B proposing to upgrade channel version to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
 Since chain B has already executed `MsgChannelUpgradeInit`, we are in a crossing hello scenario.
 4. Execution of `MsgChannelUpgradeTry` succeeds on chain B.
+5. Relayer starts flushing in-flight packets from chain A to chain B.
-5. Relayer detects execution of `MsgChannelUpgradeTry` and submits `MsgChannelUpgradeAck` on chain A.
+6. Relayer detects execution of `MsgChannelUpgradeTry` and submits `MsgChannelUpgradeAck` on chain A.
-6. Execution of `MsgChannelUpgradeAck` succeeds on chain A.
+7. Execution of `MsgChannelUpgradeAck` succeeds on chain A.
-7. Chain A disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+8. Chain A disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+9. Relayer starts flushing in-flight packets from chain B to chain A.
+10. Relayer completes packet lifecycle for in-flight packets from chain A to chain B.
+11. Relayer completes packet lifecycle for in-flight packets from chain B to chain A.
-8. Relayer detects execution of `MsgChannelUpgradeAck` and submits `MsgChannelUpgradeConfirm` on chain B.
+12. Relayer submits `MsgChannelUpgradeOpen` on chain B.
-9. Execution of `MsgChannelUpgradeConfirm` succeeds on chain B.
+13. Execution of `MsgChannelUpgradeOpen` succeeds on chain B.
-10. Chain B disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+14. Chain B disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+15. Relayer submits `MsgChannelUpgradeOpen` on chain A.
+16. Execution of `MsgChannelUpgradeOpen` succeeds on chain A.

 The crossing hello flow is expected when:

 - There is permissioned initiation on chain A and chain B that starts at a similar time.
 - There is permissionless initiation on chain A and chain B but relayers submit `MsgChannelUpgradeInit` on both chains at a similar time.
 - There is a combination of permissioned and permisionless initiation on both chains but the `MsgChannelUpgradeInit` is submitted on both chains at a similar time by a relayer and execution after a successful proposal

 Exception flows:

-- If two different relayers detect execution of `MsgChannelUpgradeInit` on both chain A and chain B and they submit `MsgChannelUpgradeTry` on the counterparty, then the handshake will finish when both chains execute `MsgChannelUpgradeAck`.
+- If two different relayers detect execution of `MsgChannelUpgradeInit` on both chain A and chain B and they submit `MsgChannelUpgradeTry` on the counterparty, then the handshake will finish when both chains execute `MsgChannelUpgradeAck` and all in-flight packets has been flushed.
 - Proposal on either chain A or chain B passes after the counterparty upgrade timeout specified on `MsgChannelUpgradeInit` has passed.
 Then `MsgChannelUpgradeTry` will fail on the counterparty and the upgrade can be timed out on the initiating chain and the state of the channel rolled back to `OPEN`.
 If the upgrade initiation timeout has not passed yet, then it would be possible for a relayer to submit again `MsgChannelUpgradeInit` with a new counterparty upgrade timeout.

 # Functional requirements